Confluent (NASDAQ:CFLT) Price Target Lowered to $65.00 at Credit Suisse Group

-Confluent (NASDAQ:CFLT – Get Rating) had its price target reduced by investment analysts at Credit Suisse Group from $80.00 to $65.00 in a note issued to investors on Thursday, The Fly reports.
-Credit Suisse Group’s price objective would indicate a potential upside of 123.98% from the company’s previous close.
+Confluent (NASDAQ:CFLT – Get Rating) had its target price trimmed by Credit Suisse Group from $80.00 to $65.00 in a research report report published on Thursday, MarketBeat Ratings reports.
+The brokerage currently has an outperform rating on the stock.

 Hedge Funds Weigh In On Confluent

-A number of institutional investors have recently bought and sold shares of the stock.
-Harel Insurance Investments & Financial Services Ltd. purchased a new stake in Confluent in the 2nd quarter worth $26,000.
-Fifth Third Bancorp purchased a new stake in Confluent in the 4th quarter worth $29,000.
-Advisors Asset Management Inc. purchased a new stake in Confluent in the 1st quarter worth $30,000.
-Byrne Asset Management LLC purchased a new stake in Confluent in the 4th quarter worth $31,000.
-Finally, James Investment Research Inc. increased its stake in Confluent by 716.9% in the 2nd quarter.
-James Investment Research Inc. now owns 1,356 shares of the company’s stock worth $32,000 after buying an additional 1,190 shares in the last quarter.
-37.20% of the stock is owned by institutional investors.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+Fifth Third Bancorp bought a new stake in shares of Confluent during the fourth quarter valued at about $29,000.
+Byrne Asset Management LLC bought a new stake in Confluent in the fourth quarter worth about $31,000.
+HM Payson & Co. bought a new stake in Confluent in the fourth quarter worth about $46,000.
+Advisors Asset Management Inc. bought a new stake in Confluent in the first quarter worth about $30,000.
+Finally, Focused Wealth Management Inc bought a new stake in Confluent in the first quarter worth about $35,000.
+Institutional investors and hedge funds own 37.20% of the company’s stock.

 Confluent, Inc operates a data streaming platform in the United States and internationally.
 It offers Confluent Cloud, a managed cloud-native service for connecting and processing data; and Confluent Platform, an enterprise-grade self-managed software that connects and processes data in real-time with the foundational platform for data in motion.